 Remember, Chris was talking about Bosch washers so all this might not apply to yours.
 I admit that I’m skeptical maintenance is this “easy”, but the Bosch Vision washer is much more advanced and easier to clean than mine, especially the gunk in the detergent trays.

-My take home message is that whenever you accidentally leave laundry in overnight, or maybe use a bit too much detergent for the amount of clothes in the load, get on the case right away.
+My take-home message is that whenever you accidentally leave laundry in overnight, or maybe use a bit too much detergent for the amount of clothes in the load, get on the case right away.
 Run an extremely hot cycle, use Affresh or similar.
 Be proactive because once you get mold in your washer, it’s extremely difficult to get rid of.
+That’s what happened with my LG Washer.

 Do you have any front loading washer tips?
 Please share!